 Two months post 04.09.10 Canterbury quake, magnitude 7.1, I drove west of Christchurch over Canterbury Plains to Darfield & Hororata, with views of snowy Southern Alps westwards, to coolpix quake damage.

-St John's Anglican Church, Hororata was fenced off with church website ads, defensive notices & beggar boxes for donations on the fence.
-On a fence gate outside the fenced off lych gate a notice told about halfwits stealing church stones to flog on the internet.
+St John's Anglican Church, Hororata was fenced off with church website adverts, defensive notices & beggar boxes for donations on the fence.
+On a fence gate outside the fenced off lychgate a notice castigated halfwits stealing church stones to sell on the internet.

 Afternoon photographers like me couldn't go anywhere near the quake damaged church, having to coolpix into direct sunlight, not ideal, as the best quake pics were side views of the quake toppled tower & damaged nave roof, which I was unable to do.

 Before the quake we'd visited impressive, rural St John's, but post quake, fenced siege mentality, internet scum & begging put me off Hororata.
-Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & were irritated by signs on the church cordon fence.
+Our Hororata coolpix trip was disappointing, as we couldn't see St John's properly & we were irritated by signs on the church cordon fence.

 13.11.10.
 Quake tilted & decapitated Darfield war memorial, Canterbury Plains